willymcallister/willymcallister.github.io/_articles/details.md

 ---
 layout: article
-title:  "Details template"
+title:  "<details> tag template"
 author: Willy McAllister
 comments: true
 ---

-Here's a template for inserting a Details tag into Jekyll kramdown.
-It allows you to use markdown syntax in both the summary and the body of the details tag.
+Here's a template for inserting a \<details\> tag into markdown.
+It allows you to use markdown syntax inside the summary and the body of a \<details\> tag.
+This works with Jekyll kramdown, served by GitHub Pages.

 {% capture summary %}SUMMARY{% endcapture %}
 {% capture details %}